CaylinDewey/project2-v2/README.md

 ## Technologies Used
 ### Language
-- HTML, CSS and Javascript was used
+- HTML, CSS and Javascript was used.

 ## Frameworks, Libraries and Programs
-- [Git](https://git-scm.com/) was used for version control
+- [Git](https://git-scm.com/) was used for version control.
-- [Github](https://github.com/) wa used to save and store files
+- [Github](https://github.com/) wa used to save and store files.
-- [Lightshot](https://app.prntscr.com/en/index.html) was used for screendumps
+- [Lightshot](https://app.prntscr.com/en/index.html) was used for screendumps.

 ## Testing
 ### Issues and Bugs
--  The web accessibility evaluation tool showed many tag and contrasting issues which had to be fixed https://wave.webaim.org/report#/https://caylindewey.github.io/project2-v1/.
-All errors are fixed.

-- The reset function was initially triggered from the js function.
-It was moved to the HTML funtion after a jshint error was found.
-All errors are fixed.
+-  Initially a decision maker game was conceptualised but it proved too complicated to pull together, since it needed form reset functions and scoreboards.
+- Valuable feedback from the mentor and peers, made it clear that there may be issues about users not actually understanding the game.
+It was decided to convert current work to a game that would be well recognised and understood.
+- Simpler features could be used with manageable code that responds without too many complications.
+- The bulk of the code was converted to a game of rock, paper, scissors, spock and lizard.
+- A new repository was used so that none of the old code and text was carried through to the game.

 ### Validator Results
 - The W3C HTML Validator were used and Index.html passed the test  [W3C HTML Validtor](https://validator.w3.org/).